 Be sure to mix the concrete in a bucket that you aren’t emotionally attached to because it’s unlikely your bucket will ever be the same again.
-I used a bucket that Trader Joe’s gave me to bring home bunches of flowers I had bought.
+I used a bucket that Trader Joe’s gave me to bring home bunches of flowers.
 Your concrete should be the consistency of pudding.
 It’s difficult to give an exact concrete mix/water ratio because it depends on the size of the bowl you’re making.
-I highly recommend using gloves for this project as wet cement has a very high alkaline (high ph) so gloves will help prevent the possibility of chemical burns.
+I highly recommend using gloves for this project as wet cement has a very high alkaline (high ph), so gloves will help prevent the possibility of chemical burns.

 The bowl forms I used to create my bowls were all bowls I had around the house.
 One of my outer bowls was an old ($1) birthday party chip bowl, the inner bowl I used with the chip bowl was an old plant container from the nursery.
 The plant is now in the yard, so I repurposed the container for this project.
-If you don’t have spare bowls like I did, don’t despair.
+If you don’t have spare bowls as I did, don’t despair.
 Cheap nesting bowls are super easy to find at stores like Dollar Tree.

 The secret sauce for DIY concrete bowls is cooking spray.
 Yup, I said it, cooking spray.
 If you take nothing else from this tutorial, remember the cooking spray!